16 Jobs with a Masters in Education

 5. Reading Coach

-Reading coaches specialise in promoting literacy, providing targeted strategies to help students enhance their reading skills.
-They also support fellow educators in implementing effective literacy programs.
+Reading coaches specialise in literacy improvement, providing targeted strategies to help students strengthen reading skills.
+They also support teachers with practical approaches to classroom literacy instruction and intervention programs.

 Job titles: reading coach, literacy coordinator, literacy consultant, reading specialist.